wkalt/puppet-docs/source/puppet/3.6/reference/future_lang_conditional.markdown

 The entire selector statement is **treated as a single value.**

-Puppet compares the **control variable** to each of the **cases,** in the order they are listed.
+Puppet compares the value of **control expression** to each of the **cases,** in the order they are listed.
 When it finds a matching case, it will treat that value as the value of the statement and ignore the remainder of the statement.

 * Basic cases are compared with [the `==` operator][equality] (which is case-insensitive).
 * Regular expression cases are compared with [the `=~` operator][regex_compare] (which is case-sensitive).